 - 23.1.
 The Trust is committed to resolving disagreements between pupils and their school. - 23.2.
 In carrying out of duties, we: - Support early resolution of disagreements at the local level. - Explain the disagreement resolution arrangements in our Complaints Procedures Policy. - 23.3.
 The Trust's Complaints Procedures Policy will be published on the Acorn Education Trust website. - 23.4.
-Additionally, the schools will publish details regarding how complaints from parents of children with SEND will be handled.
+Additionally, the schools will publish details regarding how complaints from parents of children with SEND will be handled within their SEND Information Report.